rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 	$resource = new IndexResource();
 	echo $resource->respond();

-and that class needs to have its own file of course.
+and that class better lives in its own file of course.
 So here is our new folder structure

 	demo-blog
 	|- index.php